radkr/intro-component-with-signup-form/README.md

 ### Iteration 4

 Refactor: Factor the reused Input component and the functional SignUpForm component out into React Functional Components to enhance the maintainablilty and the testability of the page.

+### Iteration 5

+Show error messages on submittion attempt and prevent submittion when no or invalid data has been entered to any field so as the user be able to fix any error in the form right away.

 ## What I learned